Junaid-Aftab/Non-Uniform-QFT/README.md

 This repository implements the NUQFT algorithm and includes the following components:

-- **Classical NUDFT implementations:** Reference routines for computing the NUDFT, used for validation and performance benchmarking.
+- **Classical NUDFT:** Reference routines for computing the NUDFT, used for validation and performance benchmarking.

-- **Efficient NUFFT-style approximations:** Algorithms that approximate the NUDFT using structured or low-rank factorizations to improve computational efficiency.
+- **Efficient NUFFT:** NUFFT algorithm that approximate the NUDFT using structured or low-rank factorizations to improve computational efficiency.

-- **Quantum NUQFT components:** Modules implementing the quantum transform and supporting numerical routines required by the algorithm.
+- **NUQFT Components:** Modules implementing the quantum transform and supporting numerical routines required by the algorithm.

-- **Experimental and utility modules:** Tools for signal generation, data handling, and scripts for testing numerical behavior and conditioning of the transform.
+- **Experimental Modules:** Tools for signal generation, data handling, and scripts for testing numerical behavior and conditioning of the transform.

 ## Directory Structure